sshaz1/Wordle/README.md

 - IntelliJ IDEA is available to download from jetbrains.com: https://www.jetbrains.com/idea/download/other.html

-### Compiling Instructions
-1. Extract the zip file named WordleGame_jar.zip from our team repository also included as a zip file

-2. Navigate to the directory where this zip file is extracted and execute the following command: java --module-path javafx-sdk-21.0.2/lib --add-modules javafx.fxml,javafx.controls,javafx.graphics -jar WordleGame.jar

 ### User guide: How To Use Software
 #### Part I (New Player):
 1. Run the MainMenu.java file.